katerinaelsasser/NailDeck/README.md

 #### Contact Form Page

 - **Planning:** When planning how I wanted to make the contact form, I thought about how the admin of the website would get in contact with the customer.
-I wanted to store the contact and message that the customer submitted in for so the admin gets in contact.
+I wanted to store the contact in the admin panel.
 - **Implementation:** The dashboard was going to be where the contact form would be submitted to.
 This allows the admin to see what is submitted clearly and can reply when they can.
+I added code to the ` view.py ` file which said to save the form if the form was valid and submitted by the user.
-- **Test:** When testing this feature, I linked the email 'k.elsasser@aol.co.uk'.
+- **Test:** When testing, I filled in the form that was created as if I was the customer.
-- **Results:** When the test form is submitted, the content is successfully sent to the admin dashboard.
+- **Results:** When I pressed submit, the page refreshed and the input was all gone.
+I checked the Admin panel to see if the data had been saved and everything that I put in the form was collected and stored.
-- **Verdict:** As this feature works, for future updates on this website, the email could be added t
+- **Verdict:** This form has met the criteria.

 #### Product List Pages (All Products/ Nail Varnishes / Nail Care)